Home » Forensic Economics Blog

 Calculating Loss of Earning Capacity

-Loss of earning capacity is a common damage included in a personal injury claim involving severe injury.
+Loss of earning capacity damages are typical damages in a personal injury claim involving severe injury.
 If an injury affects the claimant's future career advancement, they may seek loss of earning capacity damages.
 Due to the speculative nature of a lost earning...

 read more